aidenbenner/hillclimbing-painting/README.md

 # Hill Climbing Painting / Genetic Algorithm
-A neat heuristic that draws source images using as few basic shapes as possible.
-Works by r I used a mixture of genetic algo and hill climbing heuristics to generate images.
+An art generation technique that draws source images using as few basic shapes as possible.
+I used a mixture of genetic algorithms and hill climbing heuristics to generate images.

 Here are a few examples:

 <img src="https://i.imgur.com/a0k7ReD.png" alt="drawing" width="300px"/>